Service & Outreach

 - Working with refugees in Chattanooga

-Since 2012, SAS students have returned annually to Kingston, Jamaica for a Spring Break service trip.
-Accompanied by teacher Rachel Malde, the students provide support to the populations of Trenchtown and Riverton.
-Over the years, the groups has:
+For almost a decade, SAS students returned annually to Kingston, Jamaica for a Spring Break service trip.
+Accompanied by teacher Rachel Malde, the students provided support to the populations of Trenchtown and Riverton.
+Over the years, the groups:

 - Rebuilt a roof for a family for four